CDCgov/prime-reportstream/prime-router/docs/SFTP-SETUP.md

             credentialName: DEFAULT-SFTP
     ```
     the above specifies an SFTP transport for the az-phd organization at localhost:22 writing to the ./upload directory under the account.<br><br>
-    By setting the 'credentials' field at the 'transport' node, you indicate that the credentials should be retrieved from the CredentialService with that name.<br>
+    By setting the 'credentialName' field at the 'transport' node, you indicate that the credentials should be retrieved from the CredentialService with that name.<br>
     If the field is not set then the dynamic credentials will be formed on runtime using the receiver full name.<br><br>

 1. Add the SFTP Username and Password to the Organization